* 9th Circuit says FCC political ad ban too broad

-The court said the ban was too broad, and that lifting it would not threaten to undermine the educational nature of public broadcast stations.
+The court said the ban was over broad and that lifting it would not threaten to undermine the educational nature of public broadcast stations.
 It upheld a ban on ads for goods and services on behalf of for-profit companies.

 “Public issue and political speech in particular is at the very core of the First Amendment’s protection,” Judge Carlos Bea wrote in the main opinion.

-"Public issue and political advertisements pose no threat of 'commercialization'," he continued.
-"Such advertisements do not encourage viewers to buy commercial goods and services.
-A ban on such advertising therefore cannot be narrowly tailored to serve the interest of preventing the 'commercialization' of broadcasting."
+“Public issue and political advertisements pose no threat of ‘commercialization,'” he continued.
+“By definition, such advertisements do not encourage viewers to buy commercial goods and services.
+A ban on such advertising therefore cannot be narrowly tailored to serve the interest of preventing the ‘commercialization’ of broadcasting.”

-Minority Television Project, a California non-profit, had challenged the FCC after being fined $10,000 for running paid ads from companies such as insurer State Farm and General Motors Co's Chevrolet division on its KMTP-TV in San Francisco.
+Minority Television Project, a non-profit that runs KMPT-TV in San Francisco, had challenged the FCC after being fined $10,000 for running paid ads from companies such as insurer State Farm and General Motors Co’s Chevrolet division.

-The FCC had argued that the government has a significant interest in ensuring the airing of educational programming, many of which run on Public Broadcasting Service stations.
+The FCC countered that the government has a significant interest in ensuring the airing of educational programming, many of which run on Public Broadcasting Service stations.

-It said if public broadcasters became more dependent on ads, they might create a void by replacing "Sesame Street" and other educational programming with programs that appeal to other viewers or listeners.
+It said if public broadcasters became more dependent on ads, they might end up replacing “Sesame Street” with programming that may appeal to a wider range of viewers or listeners.